ST Robotics: Technology

 ST Robotics uses technology which is based on hybrid stepping motors as opposed to the more usual DC servo motors.
 For some years the technology had problems from lack of power and motor resonance.
 These problems were solved with the advent of rare–earth hybrid motors, high voltage micro-stepping drives and incremental encoder feedback.
 The robots calibrate themselves by driving each axis slowly to a target sensed by a proximity detector.
 Incremental optical encoders then track along with the motors to check for errors.
-This is called closed loop control which differs from servo control in that the stepping motors run essentially an open loop — the loop is only closed at the end of each movement of the arm.
-ST’s latest arm, the R12 Mk2, has the encoders only as an option.
+This is similar to closed loop control but differs from servo control in that the stepping motors run essentially open loop with the potential to close the loop in case of an error.

-The ST robot controller uses two processors: one to run the embedded RoboForth programming language and a digital signal processor (DSP) to control the motors.
+The ST robot controller uses two processors: an EZ80L92 runs the embedded RoboForth programming language and a Texas digital signal processor (DSP) to control the motors.
 The DSP is able to control all axes collectively with individual axes ramping up or down as necessary for a compound motion.
 At the same time it reads back the encoders data and passes this information to the CPU which also uses the DSP's timers.
 RobWin is a GUI project manager for PC to create and edit projects and save them on disk but RoboForth, the user's program and all data are saved in flash memory in the controller.

+In 2018 A new version of the R17, R17HS was created using Teknic motors on axes 1,2,3.
+These are fast, high power servo motors using the same step and direction signals as used by the stepper motor drivers.
+Axes 4,5 and optional 6 were left as stepping motors.
+HT voltage was increased to 75v.
+At this voltage steppers get very hot so the stepper drivers were changed to Geckodrive G214V to reduce heating and provide a current reduction at rest as well as much quieter operation.
+As a result, angular speeds of over 180 deg/sec are obtainable while carrying a 2 kg payload.

+Also in 2018 a new teach console was added.
+The basic teach pad is still provided free with a robot but its functions are limited.
+The new teach console is an optional extra.
+The teach consoles for most robots are very expensive and require heavy cables between the console and the controller.
+ST solution is to use a 7-inch tablet that communicates with the controller via Bluetooth.
+This enables the user to get very close to the robot for careful positioning without any cable going back to the controller.
+It provides ability to position in Cartesian coordinates both in world and tool modes.

+In 2019 ST adopted the Igus Delta robot and markets it as the R18 using an ST Robotics controller.
+The controller uses the EZ80 in 24 bit ADL mode and robot speeds of 2 cycles per second are possible.